Daniel Littlefield

-Daniel Greene Littlefield (November 23, 1822 – May 31, 1891) was a haircloth mill owner in Central Falls, Rhode Island and Lieutenant Governor of Rhode Island for one term 1889–1890.
+Daniel Greene Littlefield (November 23, 1822 – May 31, 1891) was a haircloth mill owner in Central Falls, Rhode Island, and Lieutenant Governor of Rhode Island for one term 1889–1890.

 Early life

-Littlefield was born in North Kingstown, Rhode Island but his family moved to Scituate, Rhode Island when he was young.
+Littlefield was born on November 23, 1822, in North Kingstown, Rhode Island, but his family moved to Scituate, Rhode Island, when he was young.
 Starting at age eight, Littlefield worked in the cotton and wollen mills of Scituate, working his way up from bobbin boy to superintendent.
-From 1846-1863, Littlefield lived in Florence, Massachusetts, where he managed various woolen mills and also operated a general store with his brothers George and Alfred.
+From 1846 to 1863, Littlefield lived in Florence, Massachusetts, where he managed various woolen mills and also operated a general store with his brothers George and Alfred.
+He then relocated to Northampton Center, where he ran a dry goods business.
+He would later represent the district for two years in the House of Representatives of Massachusetts.
 Daniel's younger brother Alfred later went on to become Governor of Rhode Island.

 Pawtucket Hair Cloth Company

-In 1863 came the career move that would define the rest of his life: the manufacture of haircloth, which is a stiff fabric made from the hair of a horse's mane or tail.
+In 1863, came the career move that would define the rest of his life: the manufacture of haircloth, which is a stiff fabric made from the hair of a horse's mane or tail.
 He established the Pawtucket Hair Cloth Company, setting up the factory and placing the equipment.
+The company previously had small operations but significantly expanded due to the invention by Isaac C. Lindsley of a mechanical loom that could automatically select the single hair from the mass.
 He had intended to only stay in Rhode Island for a year and return to Massachusetts, but the factory was so profitable that he decided to spend the rest of his life in Central Falls, serving as president of the Pawtucket Hair Cloth Company.

 Littlefield traveled extensively in Europe, visiting "all the principal countries" and making a particularly long visit to Southern Russia, the "great horsehair market of the world."
 During his travels, Littlefield was named honorary commissioner from Rhode Island to the Paris Exposition.